kshub97/React/src/Notes/CheetSheet.md

     7️⃣ Components re-render = Any component subscribed to the store sees the new data.

-# 🔄 TL;DR:
+# 🔄 TL;DR

     Action: “What happened”
     Dispatch: Send the action to the store
     Reducer: “How to handle it”
     Store: Keeps the new state

 # .🔹 Why do we need it (Initial State)?

 1️⃣ When your app first loads, there’s no state in the store yet.
 2️⃣ Redux calls the reducer with undefined as the state during initialization.
 3️⃣ The reducer must return something, so the initial state is used as the default.

-# 👉 If state is undefined (first time Redux calls it), use initialState.
+# 👉 If state is undefined (first time Redux calls it), use initialState

 👉 On next calls, use the current state.

 # The Redux Toolkit package is intended to be the standard way to write Redux logic.
-It was originally created to help address three common concerns about Redux:
+It was originally created to help address three common concerns about Redux

     "Configuring a Redux store is too complicated"
     "I have to add a lot of packages to get Redux to do anything useful" "Redux requires too much boilerplate code"

-# configureStore is a function from Redux Toolkit used to create your Redux store.It expects an object with at least one key: reducer.
+# configureStore is a function from Redux Toolkit used to create your Redux store.It expects an object with at least one key: reducer

-# 👇 Redux needs a "starting value" — this is called initialState.
+# 👇 Redux needs a "starting value" — this is called initialState

     🔹 A) Initial State in the Reducer (Default for new users) This is your "default starting point" when no data is passed.📌 Redux will use this when the app starts for the first time.